 Next up is the Shimano Carbon series with blades at 24mm, 35mm, and 50mm.
 They come with the Dura Ace 9000 hub, with optimal bearings and a titanium freehub body.
 The braking surfaces are aluminum for solid stopping power.
 They cost around $1500.

 I think the lightest set on icebike.org is the Mavic Ksyrium.
 At around 1225g they are super responsive, aerodynamic, and rigid.
-The disc wheelset is probably also the most expensive at $2200 American dollars.
+The disc wheelset is probably also the most expensive at 2200 American dollars.
 Now if you have that kind of money to spend I can guarantee better performance on your current bike setup.
-However, for the lighter riders, you might want to consider cross drafts when looking into deeper rims.
+However, you might want to consider cross drafts for the lighter riders when looking into deeper rims.

 The Verdict!

+All of these things will save you weight but they may not improve the feel and responsiveness of the bike may not change as much as if you were to replace the wheelset.
 It is also important to consider that many nice road bikes will come stock with not such a great wheelset, but most likely will come stock with decent other components just due to relative costs.
-Just something to consider as you look for what you like best.
+It’s just something to consider as you look for what you like best.

-Also Read:
+Also Read

 4 thoughts on “How Much Faster Are Carbon Road Bike Wheels Really?”

-I pass all the people on carbon bikes…..I guess they would be even slower if they did not have their carbon….oh…maybe they need carbon balls…lol
+1. I pass all the people on carbon bikes…..I guess they would be even slower if they did not have their carbon….oh…maybe they need carbon balls…lol

-“The general principle being that the lighter you are […] the easier it will be to maintain a higher speed for a longer period of time”.
+2. “The general principle being that the lighter you are […] the easier it will be to maintain a higher speed for a longer period of time”.
 Really?
 Have you looked up the equation for momentum lately?

-Rim brakes carbon are awful for larger riders.
+3. Rim brakes carbon are awful for larger riders.
 I’m 180lbs and if I do hilly rides on my carbon wheels my hands hurt by the end of long descents and I burn through $50 worth of brake pads every 2 months…